ddoemonn/type-thief/README.md

 ```

 Notice how the `Todos` type automatically references the existing `Todo` type instead of duplicating the structure!

+## 💡 Common Use Cases

+- **API Integration**: Generate types from REST or GraphQL API responses
+- **Backend Communication**: Keep frontend types in sync with your backend data
+- **Prototyping**: Quickly build type-safe applications without writing types manually
+- **Data Exploration**: Understand the structure of complex data by generating types

 ## 🛠️ Options